gl1tterbomb/gl1tterbomb/README.md

 INTJ

 Where can you find me? ;

 Well I usually stay in safe most of the time.
-You will found me sitting on marvel/dc(for example, outside near the bakery; this area keep changing fandoms every months.) or Transformers, Deltarune/Undertale, ooor middle of nowhere.
+You will found me sitting on marvel/dc(If you don't know where it is at, outside near the bakery; this area keep changing fandoms every months.) or Transformers, Deltarune/Undertale, ooor middle of nowhere.
 I stayed there to hang out with one of my closest buddies and chill.
 I sometimes walk around the map or stay on an island when I'm bored, or do some random roleplay or something?
 No clue? okay .
 On 18+, I will mostly hangout in comic area with friends.

 Corny kin list + others [kinlist](https://kintypesz.straw.page)